wikindx/wikindx/trunk/components/plugins/debugtools/README.txt

 CHANGELOG:

+2021-07-07 : CHG : change of the compatibility version (13) (style editor change for v6 style components).
 2021-05-28 : CHG : change of the compatibility version (12) (removal of userwritecategory plugin).
 2021-05-16 : CHG : change of the compatibility version (11) (removal of importexportbib plugin).
 2021-05-04 : SEC : hide the value of WIKINDX_DB_PASSWORD.